hiyoothere/Mosaic-Reference-Standards/README.md

 <br/>
 Introduction
 ------------
 A robust pipeline for constructing mosaic reference standards.
-The reference standards are consisting of XXXX mosaic SNVs and INDELs in a wide range of variant allele frequencies, from 0.1% to 56%.
-Negative controls of wild-type positions and germline vairants are accompanied with abundant positive controls.
-The reference stands were constructed by mixing genetic materials of pre-genotped, six normal cell lines
+The reference standards are consisting of 386,613 mosaic SNVs and INDELs in a wide range of variant allele frequencies, from 0.5% to 56%.
+Negative controls of non-variant positions (35,113,417) and germline vairants (19,936) are accompanied with abundant positive controls.
+The reference standards were constructed by mixing genetic materials of six pre-genotyped normal cell lines, mimicking the cumulative aspect of mosaic variant acquisition in the early development.
 <br/>